nasa-gibs/worldview/doc/developing.md

 ## Grunt tasks

-We're in the process of replacing our Grunt tasks with npm scripts, but here are the Grunt build scripts that are available.
-Note, these are poorly documented and you should use caution when running these scripts if you don't know what you're doing.
-Your mileage may vary when running scripts marked with a `*` by themselves.
+Grunt tasks are deprecated, but the following are still used under the hood and available to use if you know what you're doing;

 `grunt`: This task is deprecated, and we don't recommend that you use it.
 Instead, use `npm run build` to generate a build.
 Under the hood, this is a shortcut for `grunt build && grunt config && grunt site`.

-`grunt config`* : Compiles branding and configuration options into an intermediate build directory and generates `tar` files of that directory.
+`grunt config`: Compiles branding and configuration options and puts the results in `build/`, `dist/`, and `web/`.

-`grunt build`* : Adds a git commit hash to source files, copies them into an intermediate build directory and generates `tar` files of that directory.
+`grunt build`: Copy assets to build directories and generate intermediate `tar` files.

-`grunt site`* : Combines the results of `grunt config` and `grunt build` into final `/build` and `/dist` directories and generates `tar` files of the final build.
+`grunt site`: Combines the results of `grunt config` and `grunt build` into final `/build` and `/dist` directories and generates `tar` files of the final build.

 `grunt rpm-placeholders`: Replaces placeholder strings in rpm source files.

-`grunt apache-config`* : Moves `worldview.conf` to the `/dist` directory for deployment to an Apache server.